Vaneet47/message-board/README.md

 ### About Project
 A message board with below functionalities:

-1. Post a message - user can enter the message and post it.
+1. Post a message - users can enter the message and post it.
 2. All the messages are shown in a paginated view of 5 messages per page.
-3. Deleting messages - user can delete
+3. Deleting messages - users can delete
      i. one message.
-     ii. multiple messages by the selecting them using checkboxes. iii. all the meesages at once.
+     ii. multiple messages by the selecting them using checkboxes. iii. all the messages at once.
   A confirmation will asked before deleting more than one message at a time.
 4. Sorting option is also there to sort it according to the timestamp of the messages.